Effective bedtime rituals for improved sleep with a warm bath and candles.

 • Switch to night mode settings in the evening

-• Replace screens with print books, puzzles, or drawing
+• Replace screens with books or journaling

 bedtime ritual with book and warm lamp light